 But if you’re not satisfied with the already available desktop browsers for your Windows, Mac or Linux, you can now download a new web browser for your computer.
 Enter Vivaldi, a new browser in the town with some exciting set of features.

-If you’re wondering why blogosphere is covering so much about this new Vivaldi browser when there are plenty of other lesser-known browsers also available, it’s because Vivaldi browser is from former CEO and co-founder of once the very popular Opera browser.
+If you’re wondering why the blogosphere is covering so much about this new Vivaldi browser when there are plenty of other lesser-known browsers also available, it’s because the Vivaldi browser is from former CEO and co-founder of once the very popular Opera browser.